AlexSaeChao/reading-notes/201/html-lists-controlflow.md

 4. Describe two ways you can change the numbers on list items provided by an ordered list?
 Learn CSS

 * With CSS you can change normal numbers to lower-roman numerals.(i, ii, iii, iv, v, etc) there is also decimals to display regular numbers (1, 2, 3, 4, 5, etc.)

 ## Learn CSS

-### The Box Model.
+### The Box Model

 1. Describe the CSS properties of margin and padding as characters in a story.
 What is their role in a story titled: “The Box Model”?